Skip to main content

 One practical way of determining the system’s authorization boundary is to ask whether a particular component can be changed by one’s system team, or if another team has to make updates or changes.
 If your team can make the change or configuration, chances are that the component falls within your authorization boundary.
 As with system categorization, the authorization boundary is usually determined at the outset of system development.
 It may expand or contract based on changes to the system over its lifecycle.

-Be aware of High Value Assets (HVAs)
+High Value Assets (HVAs)

+You will need to know if your FISMA system is classified as a High Value Asset (HVA).
 The HHS HVA Program Policy defines HVAs as: “Assets, federal information systems, information, and data for which an unauthorized access, use, disclosure, disruption, modification, or destruction could cause a significant impact to the United States’ national security interests, foreign relations, economy, or to the public confidence, civil liberties, or public health and safety of the American people.”

 The practical impact of this program is that, if your FISMA system is defined as an HVA, it will face additional security requirements from DHS and HHS, which may impact the continuity operations and assessments of the system.